MIPPL/nephele-org-website/public/content/developers/docs/oracles/index.md

 Many developers see smart contracts as code running at specific addresses on the blockchain.
 However, a more [general view of smart contracts](/smart-contracts/) is that they are self-executing software programs capable of enforcing agreements between parties once specific conditions are met - hence the term “smart contracts.”

-But using smart contracts to enforce agreements between people isn't straightforward, given that Ethereum is deterministic.
+But using smart contracts to enforce agreements between people isn't straightforward, given that Nephele is deterministic.
 A [deterministic system](https://en.wikipedia.org/wiki/Deterministic_algorithm) is one that always produces the same results given an initial state and a particular input, meaning there is no randomness or variation in the process of computing outputs from inputs.

 To achieve deterministic execution, blockchains limit nodes to reaching consensus on simple binary (true/false) questions using _only_ data stored on the blockchain itself.
 Examples of such questions include: